 However, the trial judge granted a hearing under the New Jersey Supreme Court’s 2014 decision Davis v.
 Brinkman Landscaping, LTD which states “an expert may not provide mere net opinion” and must be able to offer objective support that a view of the standard is not personal.

 The International Academy of Life Care Planners defines a Life Care Plan as, “a dynamic document based upon published standards of practice, comprehensive assessment, data analysis, and research which provides an organized, concise plan for current and future needs with associated costs for individuals who have experienced catastrophic injuries or have chronic health care needs.”

-The defense attorney’s cross examination questions during the hearing focused in the “uniqueness” of the plan for the Plaintiff.
-The Life Care Plan expert noted that he followed the peer reviewed methodology, and in fact, after his examination in August 2015, the Plaintiff had relocated out of state.
+The defense attorney’s cross-examination questions during the hearing focused on the “uniqueness” of the plan for the Plaintiff.
+The Life Care Plan expert noted that he followed the peer-reviewed methodology, and in fact, after his examination in August 2015, the Plaintiff had relocated out of state.
 Thus, all the medical costs research to obtain the Life Care Plan costs had been researched not in New Jersey, but in another state.
 Therefore, the plan developed applied to the Plaintiff’s needs and the costs of implementing the plan were developed specifically for her.

 Through the expert’s thorough preparation of the case, he was effectively able to counteract questions posed by the defense attorney on cross-examination, and the Jury awarded a verdict of over $500,000.